 Microchips: A Great Safety Record

-It has been over 10 years since these laboratory animal studies and the ABC news coverage.
+It has been more than a decade since these laboratory animal studies and the ABC news coverage.

 In 2013, the AVMA published its opinion of microchips, saying they are safe and documenting only 2 cases of skin tumors related to microchips: 1 in a dog and 1 in a cat.